 Worse still, if something is seriously wrong that renders pregnancy impossible, every month spent unsuccessfully trying is a month of lost time.
 Particularly if you're over the age of 35, this can mean rapidly diminishing fertility as you continue fruitlessly trying.
 Even if you're younger, some fertility problems tend to get worse over time.
 The longer you wait, the harder those issues may be to correct.

-At the Center of Reproductive Medicine, we encourage our patients to keep trying -- but to do so intelligently, with our assistance.
+At the Center of Reproductive Medicine in Houston, Texas, we encourage our patients to keep trying -- but to do so intelligently, with our assistance.
 And if we think you have a good chance of pregnancy without our help, we will be eager to tell you to keep trying!

 Should I Try Other Strategies First?